-AB 617 CERP strategies include actions focused on incentives, rules/regulations, enforcement, land use, and other exposure mitigation strategies.
-Progress to reduce emissions is summarized in Figure 4 below for each air district with AB 617 communities that are implementing CERPs.
-More detailed implementation progress is documented in the Annual Reports for each AB 617 community.
+AB 617 CERP strategies include actions focused on incentives, rules/regulations, enforcement, land use, and exposure mitigation strategies.
+Progress to reduce emissions is summarized in Figure 5 below for each air district with AB 617 communities that are implementing CERPs.
+More detailed implementation progress is documented in the Annual Reports for each AB 617 community linked in Attachment C. It should be noted that the emissions reduction estimates reported across air districts are not directly comparable as they are reported on a different timescale across air districts, with some annual reports providing estimated annual reductions while some air districts prefer to report lifetime reductions.
+CARB is working with air districts to align reporting methods.